Mudpuppy12/mac2company/README.md

 </pre>

 # Security
-The API key is used during the image build process and is embeded into the config.toml file that the program uses.
+The API key is used during the image build process and is embedded into the config.toml file that the program uses.
 Keep this in mind as each run will use the same APIKEY in which was used at build time.